 To get more of the soil off the plant, rinse the roots.
 Remember, the key here is not to damage the plant.
 In most cases, lukewarm tap water will work fine.
 Again, gently rub your hands through the roots to remove more of the soil.

 Add LECA balls to your pot.
 At this point, you should only fill it ⅓ of the way with the clay balls.
 Insert your plant, with water roots sitting on top of the LECA.
 From here, put LECA on top of the plants’ roots.

 Test Your Waters pH And Adjust As Necessary

 Using a pH meter, check your water before adding it to your plants.
 For most houseplants, you want a pH of 5.5-6.5.
 If your water is below or above the desired pH levels, you’ll need to add a pH up or pH down nutrient solution.

 LECA is an acronym for Lightweight Expanded Clay Aggregate.
 Plant owners also know it as expanded clay – or “exclay.”
 To make LECA, clay is heated to around 2190 degrees Fahrenheit in a rotary kiln.
 The heat creates thousands of tiny bubbles in the clay during the process, giving the LECA its pseudo-circular shape.

-Fun fact; LECA is also used to make lightweight concrete products!
+Fun fact; LECA is also used to make lightweight concrete products and other building materials!

 Is LECA Better Than Soil?